 We want to take a moment to address the violence that occurred at our Capitol yesterday.

 For the NAFC, the Capitol isn’t just a building seen on TV.
 It is where we work, it is where our friends work.
 We visit that building and meet with Members of Congress on both sides of the aisle.
 We plead the case for millions of uninsured people.
-Our job isn’t about Republican or Democrat, our job is to help hard working people get access to health care.
+Our job isn’t about Republicans or Democrats, our job is to help hard-working people get access to health care.

 Do we get angry?
 Yes.
 Do we think many laws or actions are unfair?
 Yes.
 However, our job is to understand the laws and to work within those confines.